-- 3 Enable the Release Device licenses after option and enter the number of days after which the license should be returned. - 4 If desired, enable Enable Fast-Expiration to allow the server to terminate the license lease after the specified time period without contacting the device.

-NOTE If Enable Fast-Expiration is disabled, the server will attempt to contact any devices that have not communicated with the server in the configured time period.
+Enable Allows the server to terminate the license lease after the specified time period without contacting the device.
+If this option is disabled communicated with the server in the configured time period.
 If the device does not respond, the license lease will be terminated.